-Deuterium, heavy water (deuterium oxide) and any other deuterium compound in which the ratio of deuterium to hydrogen atoms exceeds 1:5000 for use in a nuclear reactor as defined in paragraph 1.1. above, in quantities exceeding 200 kg of deuterium atoms for any one recipient country in any period of 12 months.
+Deuterium, heavy water (deuterium oxide) and any other deuterium compound in which the ratio of deuterium to hydrogen atoms exceeds 1:5000 for use in a nuclear reactor as defined in paragraph 1.1. above, in quantities exceeding 200 kg of deuterium atoms for any one recipient country within a period of one calendar year (1 Jan - 31 Dec).